home negligent security

 • Inadequate emergency exits

-Bad or negligent security can leave your life in shambles.
+Bad or negligent security in Atlanta can leave your life in shambles.
 It may lead to severe injuries, lifelong trauma, and expensive property damage.
 While some property owners decide to save some money by cutting corners, you may end up paying the price for their negligence.

 Back to Top

-What Are the Consequences of Poor Security?
+Consequences of Poor Security

 Even if the criminal that caused you so much pain is caught and tried, that doesn’t mean all the responsible parties have been held accountable for what happened to you.
 The criminal is only one piece of the equation.